-You will undertake six placements of five weeks duration across a range of clinical areas in years two and three.
+You will undertake 1000 hours of clinical placements in year two and three.
 Prior to commencing placements in year two, there are ‘preparation for practice’ sessions to ensure that students are as well prepared as possible with regard to the expectations of work based learning.
 There is a debrief session back in the University at the end of the placement to support your integration of theory and practice learning.

 Your first placement is ‘formative’, which means it is not credit rated but is marked on a pass/fail basis.
 This placement will give you experience of working in health and care settings and allow you to practice the professional and communication skills required to work in such environments before embarking on credit-rated placements later in the second year.